Pathfinder Platoon: Operations

 In 2021 Pathfinders were deployed to Kabul taking part in Operation Pitting to assist in the evacuation of British nationals as well as eligible Afghans.
 The Pathfinders provided security to the airfield and assisted in locating personnel unable to get to the airport.
 This ended the 20 years that the UK was involved militarily in Afghanistan.

+In September 2024 it was reported the Pathfinders were deployed to Lebanon to assist British Forces in the region participating in Operation Pegasus Cedar.